RomanovskiiArsenii/cv/README.md

 The browser won't allow the intro audio until you return to the main page from a secondary page (such as certificates).
 This is the policy of all major browsers.

-You can check out the side project by clicking the link "Ask Jake" at the footer.
-It's fun )